Follow Us On Social

 • Infant Tylenol & Motrin

-• Card with doctor’s number, child’s insurance info, & any allergy & medication info
+• Card with medical info: Pediatrician's number, child’s insurance info, & any allergies & medications

 Plane Safety Tips

-If you plan on taking a different stroller with you, try to find a lightweight stroller with an easy fold, since you’ll need to collapse it and have it go through the security belt.
+If you'd rather take a separate stroller, find a lightweight stroller with an easy fold, since you’ll need to collapse it and have it go through the security belt.

-If your baby has had an ear infection or ear surgery within the last 2 weeks, be sure to discuss the situation with your pediatrician before flying, and the same goes if your baby has a respiratory infection, or chronic heart or lung problems.
+If your baby has had an ear infection or ear surgery within the last 2 weeks, be sure to discuss the situation with your pediatrician before flying.
+The same goes if your baby has a respiratory infection, or chronic heart or lung problems.

 Car Safety Tips

-Before beginning the trip, make sure the car seat was installed securely.
+Make sure your car seats are installed securely.
 Grip the car seat near the belt path and move the seat, seeing if it can move more than an inch on either side.
 If your baby is not yet 2, use a rear facing seat (unless the baby’s height or weight surpasses the limits set by the manufacturer).
 Rear facing car seats are up to 5 times safer than forward-facing ones.
-Make sure the straps aren’t too tight or too loose by seeing if you can pinch them at the shoulders; if you can, that’s a sign that they need to be tightened a bit.
+Make sure the straps aren’t too loose by seeing if you can pinch them at the shoulders or hips; if you can, that’s a sign that they need to be tightened a bit.

 Dress your baby in comfortable clothes that make diaper changing easy, and be sure to take a break every hour or so to change your baby’s diaper, so that your baby won’t develop a diaper rash from the ride.

-Car window sun blockers are a great item to have, to keep strong sunlight away from your baby.
-Babies should not be given foods while the car is moving, since if a child would accidentally choke, no one might realize, and that can be really scary.
+Car window sun blockers are a great item to have to keep strong sunlight away from your baby.
+To prevent choking, babies should not be given foods while the car is moving.
 Any animals in the car should be secured, for everyone’s safety.

-Whether you’re traveling by plane or car, we hope you find these traveling tips to be helpful!
-Happy traveling, everyone!
+Whether you’re traveling by plane or car, we hope you find these traveling tips to be helpful.
+Have a safe trip!

 BACK TO BLOG